Cover Image for Designing a Future-Proof Roadmap for Smarter Building Facilities Management

 ·4 min read

-Rami was designing a high-stakes workshop to bring together real estate owners, operators, and design firms to explore the future of AI in building operations.
-His challenge was immense: how to turn a room of diverse, often conflicting, stakeholders into a collaborative engine for innovation.
-The risk was creating a "scattered" brainstorming session that felt "wishy-washy" and failed to deliver tangible results.
+He was designing a high-stakes workshop to bring together architects and designers, real estate owners and operators, and user experience professionals to explore the future of AI in building operations.
+His challenge was immense: how to turn a room of diverse, apparently misaligned stakeholders into a collaborative engine for innovation.
+The risk was creating a "scattered" brainstorming session that felt "wishy-washy", failing to deliver tangible results.
 He needed a strategic partner to provide a clear path forward.

 Over three meetings, I deployed my Research Entrepreneur (RE) Framework to guide our collaboration.
 The goal was not just to offer ideas, but to co-create a tangible, ready-to-use "operating system" for the event itself.